Combined J.D./LL.M in TAXATION PROGRAM

 If you have an interest in taxation, you may wish to consider the combined J.D/LL.M. in Taxation Program offered to University of Baltimore Law School students.
 Up to 15 credit hours of tax courses taken by law school students seeking the J.D. degree can count toward the LL.M. degree.
 After receiving the J.D. degree, the LL.M. degree may be earned by taking as few as 15 additional credits in the Graduate Tax Program rather than the usual 30 credits.

-To participate in the Combined J.D./LL.M. in Taxation Program, you would be required to take Federal Income Taxation while in the J.D. program, as this course is a prerequisite for all other tax courses.
+To participate in the Combined J.D./LL.M. in Taxation Program, you would be required to take Federal Income Taxation or Fundamentals of Federal Income Tax I while in the J.D. program, as either course is a prerequisite for all other tax courses.
 For combined program participants, we recommend that you also take Fundamentals of Federal Income Tax II while in the J.D. program.
 In addition, while in the J.D. program we recommend that you consider taking three of the following courses:

 Partnership Taxation - If you take Partnership Taxation while in the J.D. program, we recommend that you take the course after having taken either Fundamentals of Federal Income Tax II or Corporate Taxation.